ROvACC/docs/euroscope/auto-updater.md

 Thereafter, a new window will appear asking you if you want to change the sector file thru all ASR files.
 It's mandatory to select YES.

-A third window might appear asking you if you want to delete the old sector file.
-It's you decision if you want or don't to keep all .sct and .ese files from the previous versions.
+A third window might ask if you want to delete the old sector file.
+It's your decision whether you want to keep all .sct and .ese files from the previous versions.
 (You don't need them to control.)

 #### Might want to update manually?